surister/blog/content/blog/uuids-in-distributed-databases.md

 ---
-title: 'Implementing the CratyFlake, a time-based sortable UUID for CrateDB.'
+title: 'UUIds in distributed databases'
 image: 'https://images.pexels.com/photos/15587985/pexels-photo-15587985/free-photo-of-a-cat-sitting-on-top-of-some-rocks.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=1'
 description: 'Blueprint showcasing available components'
-tags: [ 'python', 'Antlr4', 'software' ]
+tags: [ 'UUID', 'Distributed Databases', 'Databases', 'CrateDB' ]
 authors: [ { 'name': 'Ivan', 'job_title': 'Software Engineer' }, ]
 show_preview: true
 published: false
 #comment_links: [ { 'name': 'reddit', 'href': '' }, { 'name': 'hacker news', 'href': '' } ]
 ---

-Title: Implementing the CrateFlake a time-based unique token for CrateDB
-0. Introduction: What are you going to read in this blogpost
-1. Explain what a distributed database is - Introduce CrateDB.
-2. Explain why
-3. explain what UUID is
-4. limitations on cratedb _id field and generate_uuid4 (how can we sort/can we sort on _id? how is _id generated)
-5. propose cratyflake
-6. try UUID7/UUID8 IN CLIENT

-0. Introduction
-1. Distributed databases and a problem of them
-2. Uuuids as solutions of that problem
-3. My own proposal
-this is introduction

 ## [Introduction]{.text-h4}
 Distribute databases are very complex with additional layers of challenges compared to traditional databases.
-In this blog we will explore one of those challenges: uniquely identifying a row.
+In this post we will explore: one of those challenges, uniquely identifying a row, UUIDs as solutions and what CrateDB uses.
-We will also propose a custom UUID for CrateDB the 'CratyFlake'.

-By the end of the post I hope you will have a better understanding of distributed databases and the role of UUIDs.

-If you are already well-versed in Databases and just want to read about the Crateyflake, jump [here]

 ## [About databases]{.text-h3 .text-red}

 ### [The distributed nature of CrateDB.]{.text-h4}
 CrateDB is a distributed SQL Database.
 This means that unlike your good old Postgres instance, which only has one node, CrateDB forms clusters; two or more nodes will join up, communicate and work together.
-Everytime you select data, the work will be split among the nodes, this and many other :alink{text="features" url="https://cratedb.com/docs/guide/feature/index.html"} make queries in CrateDB extremely fast on huge tables.
+Everytime you select data, the work will be split among the nodes.
+This and many other :alink{text="features" url="https://cratedb.com/docs/guide/feature/index.html"} make queries in CrateDB extremely fast on huge tables.